php-static-analysis/rector-rule/README.md

 | [TemplateUse](https://github.com/php-static-analysis/attributes/blob/main/doc/TemplateUse.md)             | `@use` `@template-use` |
 | [Type](https://github.com/php-static-analysis/attributes/blob/main/doc/Type.md)                   | `@var` `@return`   |

-### Location of Param attributes
+### Location of Param and ParamOut attributes

-By default `Param` attributes are added on the method/function where the `@param` annotation was located.
+By default `Param` and `ParamOut `attributes are added on the method/function where the `@param` or `@param-out` annotation was located.
 It is possible to instead add them on the corresponding parameter in the function.
 To activate this option, add this code to your configuration:

 ```php
 use PhpStaticAnalysis\RectorRule\AnnotationsToAttributesRector;